wulkano/aperture-node/readme.md

 Destination of the output file.
 When `undefined`, destination will be generated using [tempy](https://github.com/sindresorhus/tempy) (default).

 `destinationPath` can be useful when needing to store temporary data on a different external network or local drive, allowing for higher capacity file storage ([further discussion](https://github.com/wulkano/aperture-node/pull/7#issuecomment-533199701)).

-`destinationPath` should only be used when necessary.
+This option should only be used when necessary.
 If `destinationPath` is not defined, then [tempy](https://github.com/sindresorhus/tempy) is used to generate an available filename and path in the user's temporary directory, eg. `/private/var/folders/3x/jf5977fn79j/T/vid.mp4`.

 #### fps